Urban Adventures. Quite simply, the Best. Day. Ever.

 Head to the neighbourhood of Tsukishima to discover the birthplace of tsukudani, little treats (seafood, meat, or seaweed) preserved in soy sauce and sake.
 Also try monjayaki while you’re here — Japan’s delicious spin on savoury pancakes.

 If you want to feel like you’re in the movies, make sure you go to Gonpachi, the restaurant that inspired a famous scene from Kill Bill!

 Into the night

-Another neighbourhood you should definitely check out perhaps later in the evening is Shinjuku, which is all lit up with neon lights at night.
-Head down the hilariously named ‘Piss Alley’ to find local Tokyo, and plenty of little bars to tuck yourself away into.
+Another neighbourhood you should definitely check out later in the evening is Shinjuku, which is all lit up with neon lights at night.
+Head down the hilariously named ‘Piss Alley’ to find a strew of tiny eateries that you can tuck yourself away into and enjoy a local meal.
+Afterwards, head over to Golden Gai, a compact neighborhood of 200 tiny bars that usually only seat 10-12 people at a time to cheers over drinks with the locals.
 If clubbing is your thing, the district of Roppongi is where all the action is!